Q. What types of therapy to you offer?

 A. There's no shame in taking medication, and for some it can be very helpful.
-But like any healing method, medication does not work well for everyone.
+But medication does not work well for everyone.
 For some it does not work at all, or can even make matters worse.
 Pills can cause unwanted side effects, too.
-Many experts also point out that medication can cause imbalances in the body that may lead to disease down the road.
-And if you take medication without also learning how to modify your problematic or painful emotions, those emotions may soon "break through" any medication that seemed to be helping.
+Many experts also point out that medication can cause imbalances in the body that may lead to health problems down the road.
+And if you take medication without also learning how to modify your emotional distress, that distress may eventually "break through" even the most potent drug.
 Many find that therapy can be a great natural alternative to medication.
 That being said, if you decide to explore the option of medication, I can refer you to an excellent psychiatrist who will carefully assess you and prescribe for you.
 Many clients find they are able to wean off their pills once therapy begins to have a positive effect.

 Q. Do you provide phone therapy?